Jordfoz16/exporttool/README.md

 # Background

-Exporting large amounts of previously indexed data from Splunk is challenging via the Splunk-supported approaches detailed here:  https://docs.splunk.com/Documentation/Splunk/latest/Search/Exportsearchresults.
+Exporting large amounts of previously indexed data from Splunk is challenging via the Splunk-supported approaches detailed [here](https://docs.splunk.com/Documentation/Splunk/latest/Search/Exportsearchresults).

 The core Splunk binary in every install provides a switch (cmd exporttool) that allows you to export the data from the compressed buckets on the indexers back into a csv format that contains the ingested events.
 You can dump them to very large, local files or stream them to stdout so a script can redirect over the network to a receiver such as Cribl Stream.
 This swith has been used by others for quite a while but it isn't well documented.